Dark Color Palette Moods for Rainy Days

 If you're going with an Astro or night sky look, you're going to need a dark theme.
 Successful night sky-inspired palettes often combine vivid colors like imperial blue or electric purple and bold accent colors in key areas, such as an action button, which brings life to an overall dark look and feel.

-The past, as a notion general, is associated with darkness, perhaps because it’s linked to the subconscious (i.e., memory) and maybe also because we associate evolving with increased light, as the more we move forward in time, the more comes to light, which makes the past seem darker in contrast (if you want to get really philosophical about it.)
+with darkness, perhaps because it’s linked to the subconscious (i.e., memory) and maybe also because we associate evolving with increased light, as the more we move forward in time, the more comes to light, which makes the past seem darker in contrast (if you want to get really philosophical about it.)